Kiska: Kiska Volcano

 Kiska Volcano (Qisxan Kamgii in Aleut) is an active stratovolcano, 5.3 by 4.0 mi in diameter at its base and 4006 ft high, located on the northern end of Kiska Island.

 On January 24, 1962, an explosive eruption occurred, accompanied by lava extrusion and the construction of a cinder cone about 98 ft high at Sirius Point on the north flank of Kiska Volcano, 1.9 mi from the summit of the main cone (Anchorage Daily News, January 30, 1962).
 A second eruption that produced a lava flow was reported to have occurred on March 18, 1964 (Bulletin of Volcanic Eruptions, 1964).

 Since then, the volcano has emitted steam and ash plumes, as well as smaller lava flows.

+In Art

+The island is the setting for Seiji Murayama's 1965 film Retreat From Kiska (太平洋奇跡の作戦 キスカ, Taiheiyō Kiseki no Sakusen: Kisuka).